hubt/kubernetes-faq/README.md

 1. NodePort.
 This makes every node in the cluster listen on the specified NodePort, then any node will forward traffic from that NodePort to a random pod in the service.
 1. LoadBalancer.
 This provisions a NodePort as above, but then does an additional step to provision a load balancer in your cloud(AWS or GKE) automatically.
 In AWS it also modifies the Auto-Scaling Group of the cluster so all nodes of that ASG are added to the ELB.

+## How does a LoadBalancer service work?

+A LoadBalancer by default is set up as a TCP Load Balancer with your cloud provider(AWS or GKE).
+There is no support in bare metal or OpenStack for Load Balancer types.
+The kubernetes controller manager provisions a load balancer in your cloud and puts all of your kubernetes nodes into the load balancer.
+Because each node is assumed to be running `kube-proxy` it should be listening on the appropriate NodePort and then it can forward incoming requests to a pod that is available for the service.

+Because the LoadBalancer type is by default TCP, not HTTP many higher level features of a LoadBalancer are not available.
+For instance health checking from the LoadBalancer to the node is done with a TCP check.
+HTTP X-Forwarded-For information is not available, though it is possible to use proxy protocol in AWS.

 ## How do I force a pod to run on a specific node?

 Kubernetes has node affinity which is described here: